How to Find and Create 360° Images for Your Storyline 360 Projects

 2. The image has a 2:1 aspect ratio

-To double-check if it’s the right type of photo, insert your 360° image into Storyline 360 to see how it displays.
-You can also check out this article to learn more about supported 360° image formats in Storyline 360.
+To double-check if it’s a true 360° image, insert it into Storyline 360 to see how it displays.
 If it really is a 360° image, it won’t look distorted and will render correctly, as shown below.

-When it comes to e-learning, it can be challenging to find images that relate to your content.
-And if your course content requires learners to be immersed in a specific environment, custom images are the best bet.
-In that case, the easiest way to get the exact image you need is to create your own 360° image, which is getting easier all the time!
+It can be challenging to find images that relate to your content.
+And if your course content requires learners to be immersed in a specific environment, custom images are your best bet.
+In that case, the easiest way to get the exact image you need is to create your own!

 Some phones, such as the Pixel, have a built-in feature that allows you to capture your own 360° images.
-But not all phones have this feature or are built the same.
-For example, an Apple device’s camera with panoramic mode enabled captures 240° cylindrical panoramas.
+But not all phones have this feature.
+For example, an iPhone camera with panoramic mode enabled captures 240° cylindrical panoramas.
 And although you can still add 240° images into Storyline 360, they won’t render correctly, as seen in this example.

 If your phone doesn’t include a built-in feature that allows you to take 360° equirectangular images, no need to worry!
 There are a growing number of 360° camera apps you can download to create your own.
 Any captured images will first appear as a distorted flat portrait, but you can use Photoshop or another photo-editing app to edit them for the best quality experience.
-I found this blog post super-helpful for tips on how to create your own 360° images.
+Check out this blog post for more tips on creating your own 360° images.

 Whether you use images you find online or ones you create, having the ability to add 360° photos into Storyline 360 gives you endless opportunities to create immersive learning experiences.
 For more information on using 360° images in your Storyline 360 projects, check out the following resources: